johnmathews/johnmathews.github.io.old/content/articles/20170609_ambitious.md

 Tags: LIS, Startup, FinTech, Europe
 Image:
 Tweet: #lis17 #Lisbon #Portugal #startup #entrepreneur
 Summary: Creating something that matters is hard.
 Learn to leverage your time, you can never get it back.
-Being a successful founder is not impossible, it is exciting.
+Being a successful founder is not impossible, it is always exciting.
 Status: Published

 Whilst at the [Lisbon Investment Summit](http://www.lis-summit.com/) I went to a session called "What it means to be ambitious for founders in Europe" by [Oussama Ammar](https://twitter.com/daedalium?lang=en).